We independently select and share the products we love—and may receive a commission if you choose to buy.

 Mamas who exclusively pump will generate anywhere from 19 to 30 ounces of milk per day (though this can vary a lot).
 If you pump eight times per day, you can expect anywhere from 2.5 to 3.75 ounces per pumping session (and again, your own amounts may be different).

 How do I store breast milk?

-If you are going to give your pumped milk to your baby within the next three to eight days, you can simply keep it in the fridge.
+If you are going to give your pumped milk to your baby within the next three to six days, you can simply keep it in the fridge.
 If you plan to store it longer, you can freeze it.
-In cases where you plan to store the breast milk for later, it's recommended that you refrigerate or freeze the milk immediately after pumping to ensure maximum freshness down the road.
+In cases where you plan to store the breast milk for later, it’s recommended that you refrigerate or freeze the milk immediately after pumping to ensure maximum freshness down the road.

 - Room temperature: 4 hours.
 Keep covered.